Governor Wolf’s Vetoes Require Constitutional Amendments

 New State Budget Invests in Boosting School Safety

-The 2022-23 state budget approved by the General Assembly increases statewide spending on mental health support and physical safety and security enhancements by $100 million each.
+The 2022-23 state budget recently approved by the General Assembly increases statewide spending on mental health support and physical safety and security enhancements by $100 million each.

 I’m thankful this critical funding is coming to our local communities to protect our students.
 Just a few years ago, Governor Wolf proposed providing $0 for school safety measures.
 We’ve shown him just how important these dollars are.